 - Glazes cover up scratches using fillers to create a smooth reflective surface.

-- They don’t remove scratches in the clear coat, they only give the impression that they are gone by using fillers.
+- They don’t remove scratches in the clear coat, they only give the temporary impression that they are gone by using fillers.

 - Glazes only cover light scratches in the clear coat, not scratches that look very visible in natural light.